 The Image of Olokun

-Olokun is petitioned for blessings, health and prosperity.
+Petition Olokun for blessings, health, and prosperity.
 Her offerings are taken and deposited into the sea.
-Her sacrificial animals are roosters, ducks, pigeons, guinea hens, pigs and geese.
-Olokun loves all fruits and harvest that comes from the earth.
+Her sacrificial animals are roosters, ducks, pigeons, guinea hens, pigs, and geese.
+Olokun loves all fruits and harvests that come from the earth.
 Altar offerings for Olokun include cooked yams, grains, melons, and molasses.

 I praise the Spirit of the vast Ocean.

 I praise the Spirit of the Ocean who is beyond understanding.

 Spirit of the Ocean, I will worship you, as long as there is water in the Sea.

 Let there be peace in the ocean.
 Let there be peace in my soul.

 The Spirit of the Ocean, the ageless one, I give respect.
 May it be so.

 Focus on your desires and let the flame of the candle pull you into a state of deep relaxation.
 Once your incense has burned out, finish your ritual by thanking Olokun for her blessings.
 This passionate and resilient Orisha represents wisdom, strength, and perseverance.
 Incorporate Olokun into your prayers and you will be blessed with her guidance and protection.